rogerallen/rogerallen.github.com/source/content/firstpost.md

 I think this will work out better.
 I also added a pages directory and I see the "about me" getting generated.

+Oh, and the code for the site is [hosted here](https://github.com/rogerallen/rogerallen.github.com).

 Now for some actual content.